My Guide Website?

 This building opened as the terminus of the railway line between Hamburg and Berlin in December 1846.

 FIlled with history, the Hamburger Bhanhof building ceased operations as a train station in the 1880s, before being utalized for many other purposes including an exhibition hall in the 1904 and then extensively refurbished and reopening as a modern art gallery in 1996.
 Today it sees several well-known works on permanent display, including pieces by Joseph Beuys, Anselm Kiefer, Robert Rauschenberg, and Andy Warhol.

-As one would hope - being an old train station and all - the museum is well connected to the public transport networks, with S-Bahn, U-Bahn, tram and bus stops all nearby.
+As one would hope - being an old train station and all - the museum is well connected to the public transport networks, and is very easy to get to with S-Bahn, U-Bahn, tram and bus stops all nearby.
 The collection is closed on Mondays, and opens Tuesday to Friday from 10am to 6pm, and from 11am to 6pm on weekends.
-Tickets are available from €14, with a small discount if you purchase online in advance of your visit.
+Tickets are available from €10, with a small discount if you purchase online in advance of your visit.

 - All Ages